davidcmorris/leadfromthehip/posts/your-first-post.md

 <!--
-.. title: My First Post
+.. title: About
-.. slug: my-first-post
+.. slug: my-about
 .. date: 2019-03-13 05:05:00 UTC
-.. tags: netlify
+.. tags: about
-.. category:
+.. category: About
 .. link:
-.. description:
+.. description: This post describes they Lead from the Hip exists.
 .. type: text
 -->

-#This is my first post.
-Going to see what happens.
-When we have multiple lines.
-My list:
-- Eggs
-- Cheese
-- Peppers
-- millk
-#When should this go longer:
-1. Open door
-2. Push foot on the brake
-3. Press start button.
-4. More stuff.
-5. And more stuff.
+# What to expect when reading this blog?

+- I like listening to podcasts during my commute.
+One of my favorite things to discover while listening to them is when the discussion cuts to aspects or topics related to leadership.
+Typically, these discussions come up naturally and unplanned.
+Hence, the title for this blog, Lead from the Hip.
+- I need to put more stuff here.